hsahovic/poke-env/docs/source/ou_max_player.rst

 The order of the keys in ``Battle.team`` is the same as the order that showdown is considering: if you want to lead with the second pokemon in your team, returning ``/team 213456`` would work.

 Here, we are going to evaluate how good of a lead each pokemon we have is, and return the one we deem to be best.
-To do that, we are going to need an evaluation function:
+To do that, we are going to need an evaluation function.

+We define it as follows: we evaluate the performance of a pokemon against another one as the difference between the effectiveness of the first pokemon and the second's pokemon types.
+Here is an implementation:

 .. code-block:: python